Rudd-O/curvetls/README.md

 curvetls users also enjoy the client / server handshake and send / receive framing that is the great work of the ZeroMQ folks (to my knowledge, primarily Pieter Hintjens).
-In practical terms, this means you, as a user of curvetls, do not have to worry about authentication state machines or incomplete messages.
-A peer is either authenticated or not.
+In practical terms, this means you, as a user of curvetls, do not have to worry about authentication / authorization state machines or incomplete messages.
+A peer is either authorized or not.
 A message is either fully-received or not.

 ### Why not CurveZMQ instead?